Reliability is the foundation of successful startups.

 • Prioritize automation of manual, error-prone tasks

-The most effective DevOps workflows evolve over time based on team needs and changing business requirements.
+The most effective DevOps workflows adapt over time based on team needs and changing business requirements.
+Using DevOps project management practices helps coordinate these improvements across the team.

 Integrating monitoring and status pages into your workflow